openjournals/whedon-api/README.md

-# RoboNeuro API
+# RoboNeuro

-A small service that provides the basic RoboNeuro API.
+A small service that provides the basic RoboNeuro.
-Used to help editors manage reviews for [The Journal of Open Source Software](http://joss.theoj.org).
+Used to help editors manage reviews for [NeuroLibre](https://neurolibre.herokuapp.com).
-You can see him in action in [this review issue](https://github.com/openjournals/joss-reviews/issues/78).

 ### Here are some things that RoboNeuro can do: